Map of Torquay

 Smart meters are currently being rolled out across the UK and are available for free to most customers from their energy suppliers.

-In Torbay (which covers Torquay) 54% of meters are a smart meter, based on the latest available data from 2023.
+In Torbay (which covers Torquay), 54% of meters are smart meters, based on the latest available data from 2023.

-Torridge has the lowest percentage of smart meter installations, with only 46% being smart.
+Torridge has the lowest percentage of smart meters, with only 46% installed.

 In contrast, Chesterfield has the highest percentage of smart meters at 69%.